parniansh/WarZoneAssistant/README.md

 No GPS + Internet Country-wide highest severity events, 'location unavailable' warning shown to user

 Why This Matters
 According to UNHCR, over 120 million people were forcibly displaced in 2024.
-The majority of civilian casualties in conflict zones occur not from direct violence but from lack of access to medical care, clean water, and safe shelter.
-Warzone Assistant directly addresses this gap by putting AI-powered survival guidance in the hands of anyone with a smartphone, no internet, no language barriers, no technical knowledge required.
+The majority of civilian casualties in conflict zones occur not from direct violence but from lack of access to medical care, clean water, and safe shelter. conflict zone Assistant directly addresses this gap by putting AI-powered survival guidance in the hands of anyone with a smartphone, no internet, no language barriers, no technical knowledge required.
 By combining Gemma 4's frontier AI capabilities with real-time humanitarian data and novel geometric safety analysis, this project demonstrates that on-device AI can have immediate, measurable humanitarian impact.